juanjo255/MITNANEX/README.md

 #### Conda/mamba

-The best way to use the program is throught a beautiful conda/mamba enviroment.
+The best way to use the program is throught a beautiful conda/mamba enviroment, additionally you need to have Rust installed (https://www.rust-lang.org/tools/install).

 ```
 git clone https://github.com/juanjo255/MITNANEX.git && cd MITNANEX